-Strong questions to ask during presentations - LINK
+Strong questions to ask during presentations of highly selective schools- LINK

 Activity period workshops - Library classroom

 Wednesday, Sept.
 25th- Researching Universities in US - Mandatory for students considering US - Robb Hall -period 6 Below are to be determined Researching Universities in Europe Researching Universities in Canada Researching Universities in Asia Researching Universities in Australia/New Zealand Researching Universities in UK Completing the Common Application

 Cup of College This is an informal Q&A with Junior parents and counselors from 9.15-10.15 in the HS library classroom.
 You will be asked to sign up by replying to a Google form - 10 parents per session max.
 First semester dates: Monday, Sept.
 23 Monday, Oct.
 14 Monday, Nov.
 25 Monday, Dec.
 10

 A part of the new HS Assessment Policy this year is the implementation of Grade Level Assessment Calendars.
 Any assessment that is used to determine a student's grade (working level) must appear on the Grade Level Assessment Calendar at least 10 school days before the assessment.
 Parents and students can access the calendar by clicking on here.

 Please click here for the SFS student resources page for Managebac, Naviance and more.
 You will need to be logged into your SFS email to access the apps page.

 Connect your CAS and/or EE to what you hope to study